T-TrackTM Biomarker

 Placed in flow cytometer to read information

-Presence of “T-Track” biomarker will confirm/not confirm AD diagnosis
+“T-Track” biomarker will Rule In/Rule Out AD diagnosis